masspp/masspp.github.io/README.md

   * Mass++ has released only executable files as a closed-source software up to version 2.7.4.
 Version 2.7.5 is an open-source version created by removing some features from version 2.7.4.

 * **Mass++ ver.2.7.4**
-  * Mass++ version 2.7.4, the final release in the ver.2 series, includes numerous features such as analysis functions and is still used by many users today.
-This file is identical to the one distributed on the [website](https://www.shimadzu.co.jp/mass-research/soft.html) of Shimadzu Corporation's Koichi Tanaka Mass Spectrometry Research Laboratory until March 31, 2025. **Shimadzu Corporation is not involved in any way with the distribution on this site** and <ina>provides no support whatsoever for this version</ins>.
+  * Mass++ version 2.7.4, the original final version of the ver.2 series, includes numerous features such as analysis functions and is still used by many users today.
+This file is identical to the one distributed on the [website](https://www.shimadzu.co.jp/mass-research/soft.html) of Shimadzu Corporation's Koichi Tanaka Mass Spectrometry Research Laboratory until March 31, 2025. **Shimadzu Corporation is not involved in any way with the distribution on this site** and <ins>provides no support whatsoever for this version</ins>.

 ## Source code repositories